amperry01/CPSC231-Java-Programming/README.md

 MP4_Starbucks:
 A java program that mimics a simple Starbucks ordering system for 3 different types of tea and 4 different types of coffee.

+Perry_A_MP1:
+A simple java project that can mirror and flip a 2D char array image

 Perry_A_MP2:
 A java program that has 2 classes to represent objects that would be used in a Chipotle ordering system.
 These classes are used in a Driver class which will create a few orders for Burritos.